Skip to main content

 3. Subsequent Trump and Court Action

-The proposed amended complaint, included here, alleges that the rule and associated policies violate the "safe third country" provision of the Immigration and Nationality Act (INA), as well as the Administrative Procedure Act (INA).
+The amended complaint alleges that the rule and associated policies violate the "safe third country" provision of the Immigration and Nationality Act (INA), as well as the Administrative Procedure Act (APA).
 It also states that the federal government is “actively working to sign further ACAs with inappropriate third countries,” and that an ACA with Ecuador is “reportedly imminent.”
 U.T. v.
 Noem, No. 1:20-cv-00116 (D.D.C.).

 **Link to case here.
 Our litigation entries generally report only the initial complaint and any major substantive filings or decisions.
 For additional information, CourtListener provides access to PACER and all available pleadings.
 Other sites that track litigation in more detail or organize cases by topic include Civil Rights Clearinghouse, Justice Action Center, National Immigration Litigation Alliance, and Just Security**